 How to use balsamic glaze:

 Balsamic glazes are available in natural health food and gourmet stores, but you can also quickly make your own glaze at home.
-Simply simmer two cups of balsamic vinegar over medium-low heat, stirring frequently, until it’s reduced to one-half cup.
+Simply simmer two cups of balsamic vinegar over medium-low heat, stirring frequently, until it’s reduced to ½ cup.